muppet9010/Factorio-Wills-Spaceship-Repair/README.md

 Settings (Advanced)
 -------

 - Item delivery pod size cash values = When the optional mod Item Delivery Pod is being used the size of the delivery pod for instant cash is defined by this setting.
 It is a JSON table of the coinCost, shipSize, radius.
 The coin cost is the minimum value for the ship size.
 The shipSizes are, tiny, small, medium, large, modular.
-The radius is how close to the Primary Player the item delivery pod will randomly fall within.
+The radius is how close to the targeted player the item delivery pod will randomly fall within.
 An extra entry for shipSize 'modular-part' is also required which controls how quickly the modular item delivery pod size grows.
 Default value showing data structure:
 '[ {"coinCost":0, "shipSize":"tiny", "radius":150}, {"coinCost":500, "shipSize":"small", "radius":100}, {"coinCost":1000, "shipSize":"medium", "radius":75}, {"coinCost":2500, "shipSize":"large", "radius":50}, {"coinCost":3000, "shipSize":"modular", "radius":50}, {"coinCost":500, "shipSize":"modular-part"} ]'